Chapter 59: The Role of Observer — Observer and Observed

 - Logical: Self-referential and meta-mathematical awareness

-- Foundational: Consciousness examining its own foundations
+- Foundational: Observer examining its own foundations

-59.7 Individual vs Collective Mathematical Consciousness
+59.7 Individual vs Collective Mathematical Observer

-59.8 The Hard Problem of Mathematical Consciousness
+59.8 The Hard Problem of Mathematical Observer

 The Question: How does subjective mathematical experience arise from objective mathematical structures?